drvonnjerryxlii/ada/class-notes/week02.md

 more git!
 * getting rid of vim!
    * `git config --global core.editor "atom--wait"`
-   * !Q !R did not work for me
+   * !Q !R did not work for me but at least it killed vim redirect <3

 cynthia
 * teamwork workshop monday